kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 There exists a library for fine-tuning called [LyCORIS](https://github.com/KohakuBlueleaf/LyCORIS) which has some alternative implementations for different adapters - LoHa and LoKr.

-The main difference between these adapters and the plain LoRA lies in the matrix decomposition, which is used during training and inference (they use Hadamard and Kronecker products, resprctively).
+The main difference between these adapters and the plain LoRA lies in the matrix decomposition, which is used during training and inference (they use Hadamard and Kronecker products, respectively).
 It is noted, that classical low-rank decompositions suffer from limited representational power, so these two matrix products may theoretically help to achieve even better quality with fewer trainable parameters compared to basic LoRA methods (which only use simple matrix multiplication).

 LoHa (Low-rank Hadamard product Adaptation) is based on the ideas of the [FedPara paper](https://arxiv.org/abs/2108.06098).
 One of the advantages of LoHa is that the maximum rank of the resulting matrix is larger than the one in LoRA.